-I clicked on the calculator screen to select an option, but nothing happened.
-Why?
+I clicked on the calculator screen to select an option, but nothing happened, Why?

 On the calculator image in the TI-SmartView[TM] software, use the mouse to click keys the same as you would use your finger to press keys on a real calculator.
 And just like on a real calculator, you cannot press the screen to select an option, even though it is very tempting on a computer.
-You must click the same keys you would press on the calculator.
+You must click the same keys you would press on the calculator the script by clicking on the script toolbar or to change the script's playback speed so that you can see exactly where you need to make the change.